iampique/ai_for_supply_chain/CONTRIBUTING.md

 # Contributing to Automotive Supply Chain AI

 Thank you for your interest in contributing to this project!
 This document outlines the contribution process and guidelines to ensure a smooth collaboration experience.
+Really excited for your contributions!!

 ## 📋 Table of Contents